-Being at home- alone or with family- should always be a rewarding experience.
+Being at home, alone, or with family should always be a rewarding experience.
 You get to take a break from stress at work, cook whatever you want, watch your favorite soccer game on TV, or swim in your fiberglass pool to stay fit.
 However, if you repeat this pattern every single day, it may get boring.
 If you have ever thought about installing a pool in your backyard before, now is the perfect time to do it.

 Fiberglass pools are perfect for people who want to upgrade their backyard at the soonest time possible.
-It is a one-piece shell made purely by fiberglass so it is the fastest type of pool to install.
+It is a one-piece shell made purely by fiberglass, so it is the fastest type of pool to install.

 Fiberglass uses resin to strengthen the whole mold.
 Resin is used to make the chopped fiberglass stick to each other and even the other layers of the mold.
 This holds the shape of the shell better, making it last longer.

 Since fiberglass pools are ready-made one-piece shells, they are extremely easy to install.
 It takes around seven to ten days to install a fiberglass pool.
 It is hassle-free.
-Compared to the concrete pools that take weeks or months and use so many materials to be created, fiberglass pools are factory made so you do not need to exert as much effort on installation.
+Compared to the concrete pools that take weeks or months and use so many materials to be created, fiberglass pools are factories made, so you do not need to exert as much effort on installation.
 Additionally, unlike both vinyl liner and concrete pools, the installation of fiberglass pools is not dependent on whether it is sunny or rainy.
 A fiberglass pool can be installed rain-or-shine.
-Both vinyl and concrete is suggested to be installed on a sunny day to prevent damaging the molds or concrete forms.
+Both vinyl and concrete are suggested to be installed on a sunny day to prevent damaging the molds or concrete forms.